wedasfa/api-documentation/documentation/source_engine/classes/IGameEvent.md

     }
 ```

-All events must have unique names \(case sensitive\) and may have a list of data fields. each data field must specify a data type, so the engine knows how to serialize/unserialize that event for network transmission.
+All events must have unique names (case sensitive) and may have
+a list of data fields.

+Each data field must specify a data type, so the engine knows
+how to serialize/unserialize that event for network transmission.
 Valid data types are string, float, long, short, byte & bool.
-If a data field should not be broadcasted to clients, use the type "local".

 {% endhint %}

 {% hint style="warning" %}